- Is Parliamentary Procedure Ruining Your Organization?

 And I do mean ALL of the clubs – the gamers, the dance team, the juggling club, the anime club, the art club, the theater club and all of the departmental or major-based professions clubs – like the math and science clubs.
 Why?
 Because no one’s ever taught them how to run an effective meeting, the roles of the officers or how to make sure everyone is engaged in the club’s activities.
 True be told, their club advisors aren’t concerned with those things and often not even trained in those things themselves.
 They’re more concerned with the subject at hand (anime, math, etc.).

 Not every college requires these types of clubs to register so they can be hard to find to get them to come to leadership training, but it’s worth the effort because it also connects them to the campus as a whole.
-If they and their members are allowed to retreat into the department or club and remain separate from overall life on campus you’re likely to lose them becasue they won’t be satisfied with the college environment.
+If they and their members are allowed to retreat into the department or club and remain separate from overall life on campus you’re likely to lose them because they won’t be satisfied with the college environment.
 They’ll also miss out on some great opportunities to possibly get involved with other organizations where they might develop an interest and can grow and develop their leadershuip skills.

 4. International students